0xumarkhatab/SlopeLeverage/README.md

 So essentially Seemal will sell these tokens for 10+9+8+7+6 = 40 ETH 😲 but she bought it for just 15 ETH <br/>

-She will earn the profit of 40-15 = 25 ETH which is huge.
+She will earn the profit of 40-15 = 25 huge ETH.

 This is how our app works.